Scottapotamas/typec-charger/README.md

 Run off Li-Poly or Li-Ion cells or similar sources.
 This could include car batteries (directly or from cigarette lighter socket), and other sources.
 This is useful when taking devices to the field, or allows a comodity pouch cell battery to act as a bulk battery bank.

 Ideally this solution costs less than $100AU (not including charge cable or batteries).
-This would price it under the Apple 61W and 87W chargers, or the Chromebook Pixel 60W charger after importing to AUS.
+This would price it under or around the Apple 61W and 87W chargers, or the Chromebook Pixel 60W charger after importing to AUS.

 # Requirements